What happens if it rains on my wedding day?… here are six top tips for you.

 Picture the scene, the love of your life proposes to you in some fabulous way, down on one knee or whisking you to some picturesque little spot.
 You’re thrilled, excited and once the whirlwind of those few days fades (slightly) your thoughts instantly spring to your wedding day.
 So much to think about, so much to plan and decide.

-Planning your perfect day
+Planning your perfect wedding day even if it rains

-If, like many couples, you opt for a spring or summer wedding you will already have a picture in your head….A lovely sunny day, a soft breeze stirs the lush green leaves on the trees.
+If like many couples, you opt for a spring or summer wedding you will already have a picture in your head…A lovely sunny day, a soft breeze stirs the lush green leaves on the trees.
 You imagine a stunning venue with a beautiful garden or terrace.
 The light streams through the windows and illuminates a gorgeous room.
 Pretty flowers are filling the air with the soft scent of summer.
 You and your partner are dressed in your perfect outfits, with your best friends and parents by your side.
 Maybe one or two photos are taken in the sunshine before the ceremony, to capture the bond with your oldest friends.
 The ceremony is perfect.
 There are tears when you see each other for the first time and your vows are the most wonderful thing you have ever said.

 Your guests cheer as you kiss.
 Hurrah!
 Time to celebrate.
 All your favourite people are there, sipping Prosecco in the sunshine.
-There are outdoor games to keep your guests amused while they enjoy the tempting canapes that are served by the diligent waiting staff.
+There are outdoor games to keep your guests amused while they enjoy the tempting canapés that are served by the diligent waiting staff.
 You wander off with your photographer to capture some relaxed portraits of the two of you, capturing that special time just after the ceremony when it all seems slightly surreal but amazing.
 There are a handful of family photos to be taken and a perfectly sun-dappled shady spot is found.
 Everyone shouts a cheer of celebration for the two of you.
 If you are planning a summer wedding, this is where your head can lead you.
 This is your perfect day and that day often involves nice weather.

 The plan is there, this is what you have your heart set on for when you book for that day in June.